Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Testicular mesothelioma develops in the tunica vaginalis, the lining around the testicle.
 Less than 1% of all mesothelioma cases develop in the tunica vaginalis.
 Information about staging of testicular mesothelioma is limited.
 However, doctors may be able to treat this rare disease to extend survival and improve quality of life.

-Stage 2 Mesothelioma Treatments
+Stage 2 Mesothelioma Cancer Treatments

 Stage 2 mesothelioma treatment plans typically take a multimodal approach.
 Multimodal mesothelioma treatment commonly combines surgery, chemotherapy, immunotherapy or radiation.
 Multimodal treatments differ by individual case and type of mesothelioma.